 Day 2: Fly to Jaen in the far north of Peru.
 As we drive towards Chachapoyas, we will stop to see a rockwall of petroglyphs at Pitaya.
 Believed to be 3000 years old, the carvings depict hunting scenes.
-Overnight in the Gocta Andes Lodge in Chachapoyas.
+Overnight in the Gocta Andes Lodge.
 (B/L/D)

 Day 5: After breakfast, drive to Jaen to catch our flight back to Lima where we have the afternoon and evening free.
 The group for the main tour arrives this evening.
 (B/L)

 Day 17: Driving back to Lima, we will make two stops.
 In Ica, visit the Regional Museum, housing an excellent collection of Paracas textiles and Nasca ceramics.
 Also displayed are quipus, knotted strings used by the Inkas as a writing system, along with a large-scale model of the Nasca Lines.
 Tambo Colorado was a lovely Inka complex that is reminiscent of the pueblos of the American Southwest.
 Rectangular buildings built of adobe enclose a large, trapezoidal plaza, and in the center sits the remains of an Ushnu, a wide throne platform common at Inka administrative centers.
 Within the mud walls, ornamented with painted bands of white, red and yellow, can be seen elaborate lattice work, niches, and corbeled arches.
-Continue to Lima for our flight back to Miami.
+Continue to Lima at stay at the Costa del Sol Airport Hotel until it is time to transfer to the airport.
 (B/L)

 Day 18: Arrive back in the USA.

-$9,995.00 (per person, double occupancy) includes round trip international airfare from Miami to Lima, three Peruvian internal flights, all hotels, gratuities to guides and drivers, meals as listed in the itinerary, ground transportation, entry and service fees.
+$9,995.00 (per person, double occupancy) includes roundtrip international airfare from Miami to Lima, three domestic flights, all hotels, meals as listed in the itinerary, gratuities to guides and drivers, ground transportation, entry and service fees.

 Single Supplement: $995.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.

-Revash and Kuelap Pre-trip Extension Cost: $1,995.00 (per person, double occupancy) includes round trip flights to Jaen and back; all hotels, meals as listed in the itinerary, ground transportation, entry and service fees.
+Revash and Kuelap Pre-trip Extension Cost: $1,995.00 (per person, double occupancy) includes two domestic flights; all hotels, meals as listed in the itinerary; ground transportation; and entry and service fees.

 Revash and Kuelap Pre-trip Extension Single Supplement: $235.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.

-Nasca Lines Extension Cost:$1,695.00 (per person, double occupancy) includes the flight by private plane, all hotels, meals as listed in the itinerary, ground transportation, entry and service fees.
+Nasca Lines Extension Cost: $1,695.00 (per person, double occupancy) includes the flight by private plane; all hotels, meals as listed in the itinerary, ground transportation, and entry fees.

 Nasca Lines Extension Single Supplement: $275.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.

-Extension Cost Do Not Include: beverages or food not included on regular menus; gratuities to guides and drivers; laundry; excess baggage charges; personal tips; alcoholic drinks; email, telephone and fax charges; or other items of a personal nature.
+Extension Cost Do Not Include: passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; gratuities to guides and drivers; laundry; excess baggage charges; personal tips; alcoholic drinks; email, telephone and fax charges; or other items of a personal nature.